WarkinsD/FTPortfolio/HIPAA-HITRUST-Compliance-Mapping-Lab/README.md

-# HIPAA & HITRUST Compliance Mapping
+# HIPAA & HITRUST Compliance Mapping Lab

 ## Overview
 This lab compares **HIPAA’s Security and Privacy Rules** with the **HITRUST CSF**, focusing on how HITRUST expands HIPAA’s safeguards with prescriptive controls and measurable auditability.